khokon24/khokon24/README.md

 ## 🚀 About Me

-- 💻 Passionate Frontend Developer
+🚀 Passionate Frontend Developer
-- 🎨 I love building clean & responsive websites
+💻 Specialized in HTML, CSS & Responsive Design
-- 🌱 Currently learning advanced JavaScript
+📈 Focused on building clean & user-friendly websites
-- 🎯 My goal is to work with international clients
+🌍 Open to work with international clients

 ---